charlesbenfer/charlesbenfer.github.io/_posts/2024-12-13-stuff_plus.md

 ## Project Goals

 This year I was given the opportunity by a friend and colleague of mine to join a project working with the baseball team at Auburn University, specifically working with the pitching staff.
-The main goals for this project were simple to state, but less simple to implement.
-First, we wanted to develop a way to evaluate pitchers from other college teams, especially teams outside of the SEC, with the ultimate of understanding of their "stuff" will translate to SEC play.
-Second, we wanted to develop a way to motivate pitcher improvement plans, trying to understand which aspects of a pitch make it more or less effective than others.
+The main goals for this project were to develop a way to evaluate pitchers from other college teams, especially teams outside of the SEC, to understand if/how their "stuff"  will translate to SEC play, and to develop a way to motivate pitcher improvement plans, and to statistically understand which aspects of a pitch make it more or less effective than others.
 This sort of framework is not a new idea in baseball, but if properly implemented, can be invaluable when it come to team performance.
-If a school like Auburn, who ranked very poorly in the SEC in the 2023-2024 season in terms of pitching, can pick up some good pitchers from the transfer portal, and fine-tune the guys on the squad already, the team will be one step closer to the success seen in recent years.
+If a program like Auburn, who ranked very poorly in the SEC in the 2023-2024 season in terms of pitching, can pick up some good pitchers from the transfer portal and fine-tune the guys on the squad already, the team will be one step closer to the success seen in recent years.

 ## Project Methods